-Training and information on ITCT-A is available from the University of Southern California Adolescent Trauma Training Center (ATTC), a designated Treatment and Service Adaptation Center of the National Child Traumatic Stress Network (NCTSN).
+Training and information on ITCT-A is available from the University of Southern California Adolescent Trauma Training Center (ATTC), an affiliate member of the National Child Traumatic Stress Network (NCTSN).

 - the 2nd edition of the ITCT-A treatment guide and associated worksheets and handouts, and

 - using mindfulness in ITCT-A; and

 - teletherapy approaches to ITCT-A in the era of COVID-19.

 NOTE: NCTSN Category II and III sites planning on implementing ITCT-A should use this 2nd edition.

 USC-ATTC trains clinicians and disseminate information throughout the United States on the evaluation and treatment of complex trauma effects – including substance abuse – in multiply-traumatized, socially marginalized adolescents who come in contact with mental health, substance abuse, child welfare, and juvenile justice environments.

 Treatment outcome information on ITCT may be found in: